 How can parents and other family members support their child’s acquisition of skills related to career education and what would you like to ask families to do at home?

 I think that the most important things that families can do at home to help their children acquire the skills that are critical in career education are first, always expect the child with visual impairment to do the same kinds of activities that their same-aged peers are doing both socially, academically, avocationally, and then ultimately, vocationally.
 The kinds of part-time jobs their peers are doing, the kinds of volunteer work their peers are doing, extracurricular activities—the expectation should be that that child with the visual impairment will absolutely do what that same-aged peer will do unless there’re some limitations that inhibit that or prohibit it from being realistic.

 The second thing I think of is to always encourage children to dream.
 They shouldn’t try to restrict to reality children’s dreams.
 Children should dream about becoming the next president of the United States or being a famous basketball or baseball star or being an actress or an actor or a musician.

 Children need to dream.
 They need to dream big, and they need to act out their dreams through fantasy, through play.
 To play the part of the teacher.
 To play the part of the doctor.
 To play the part of an astronaut or a president.
 They need to have that opportunity to dream and play it out.

 And then finally, I would say, in this area, one of the most important things that parents can do is to encourage their children—and support their children—in doing things outside of the home.
 Being a volunteer.
 Doing community service.
 Being a casual worker.
-Doing things like baby sitting for the neighbors, or pet sitting for the neighbors.
-Or washing cars at a church car wash.
-Or being the volunteer ticket taker at an event that's happening.
+Doing things like babysitting for the neighbors or pet sitting for the neighbors or washing cars at a church car was, or being the volunteer ticket taker at an event that’s happening.
 To get outside of the house and to contribute and to work because we learn about work through working.